Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 ### Iterating lists of keys

-Using the KeysClient, you can retrieve and iterate through all of the keys in a Key Vault, as well as through all of the deleted keys and the versions of a specific key.
+Using the KeyClient, you can retrieve and iterate through all of the keys in a Key Vault, as well as through all of the deleted keys and the versions of a specific key.
 The following API methods are available: